dev-nyro/atenex-services/query-service/full_codebase.md

                  diversity_filter_enabled=bool(self.diversity_filter))
         if self.sparse_retriever and not self.chunk_content_repo:
             log.error("SparseRetriever is enabled but ChunkContentRepositoryPort is missing!")
-            # Consider raising an error during initialization if this is a critical config issue
-            # raise ValueError("ChunkContentRepositoryPort is required when BM25 is enabled")

     def _initialize_embedder(self) -> FastembedTextEmbedder:
         embedder_log = log.bind(component="FastembedTextEmbedder", model=settings.FASTEMBED_MODEL_NAME)